Log analysis on Windows

-For logs on the native (Windows) and Unity Editor (Windows), refer to the following instructions.
+For logs on native (Windows) and Unity Editor (Windows), refer to the following instructions.

 If the program has a console, logs can be obtained from the console.

-Otherwise, you need to use Log.setLogFunc to redirect logs and provide your own method for outputting logs.
+Otherwise, you need to use Log.setLogFunc for log redirection and provide your own method to output logs.

 When developing applications with Unity, in addition to the platform's native log analysis methods, the Unity Editor provides additional debugging tools.